sphinx-doc/sphinx/doc/extdev/appapi.rst

    .. versionadded:: 0.5

-.. event:: env-read-docs (app, env, docnames)
+.. event:: env-before-read-docs (app, env, docnames)

-   Emited after get the list of all added and changed files and just before read them.
-It allow extension author modify docnames list before processing;
+   Emitted after the environment has determined the list of all added and changed files and just before it reads them.
+It allows extension authors to reorder the list of docnames (*inplace*) before processing, or add more docnames that Sphinx did not consider changed.

-   reordering, append and remove.
+   You can also remove document names; do this with caution since it will make Sphinx treat changed files as unchanged.

-   .. versionadded:: 1.3.0
+   .. versionadded:: 1.3

 .. event:: source-read (app, docname, source)